MariskaZeta/madison-kendall-react-portfolio/README.md

 This is my professional portfolio created with React.js.

 ## Live URL
-Here is the link to the application deployment:
+Here is the link to the deployed application: https://mariskazeta.github.io/madison-kendall-react-portfolio/

 ## Table of Contents